2019 Social Justice Awards Luncheon

 During this lively session, participants will interact in a social diversity dialogue on innovative ways to bring the gap between college students and urban inner-city youth.
 The participants will learn best practices and new strategies on social diversity and social civic engagement.

-To RSVP for this conference: CLICK HERE
+For more information about this conference: CLICK HERE

 CHJCF 1st Annual Youth Summit